Scary Food Additives

 To make matters worse, in 2013 the United States Government National Toxicology Program stated that there is "clear evidence" Ginkgo biloba caused liver cancer in male and female mice.
 There is a belief that it may cause cancer in humans as well.

 That doesn't stop Bing cherry drink from proclaiming proudly on the front of the can that it's made with "Ginkgo Biloba."
-One can also has 10 grams of sugar, nearly a quarter your daily supply.
+One can also has 10 grams of sugar, nearly a quarter of your daily supply.
 Skip the Ginkgo supplements.

 In more traditional sodas you find Caramel Coloring.
 It's a sugar compound heated together with ammonium compounds, acids or alkalis.
 It simulates the appearance of cocoa in baked goods, darkens meat and gravies while giving soft drinks a deep brown color.

-One of the contaminants that often occur when carmel coloring is produced with ammonia is 4-methylimidazole.
+One of the contaminants that often occur when caramel coloring is produced with ammonia is 4-methylimidazole.
 The World Health Organization has declared that 4-methylimidazole is "possibly carcinogenic to humans" and the State of California's Environmental Protection Agency has listed ammonia-caramel coloring as a carcinogen under the state's Proposition 65.

 Even more worrisome than cancer-causing coloring is the extreme amount of sugar found in soft drinks with caramel coloring.
-Typical 20 ounce plastic bottles you find near check-out registers have 69 grams of sugar, more than the average American is supposed to take in from everything they eat and drink in a day.
+Typical 20-ounce plastic bottles you find near check-out registers have 69 grams of sugar, more than the average American is supposed to take in from everything they eat and drink in a day.
 Drinking calories like these is one of the things that's devastating world health and waistlines.

 Cochineal extract and carmine are red colorings made out of the cochineal insect.
-Between 80,000 and 100,000 insects are boiled, dried out and mixed together to become one kilo of dye.
+Between 80,000 and 100,000 insects are boiled, dried out and mixed to become one kilo of dye.
 The dye is then used in red, pink or purple candy, yogurt, ice cream, drugs and cosmetics.

 The primary problem is with people who are allergic to the insect.
 Since food companies simply list it as "artificial coloring" or "color added," there's no way to know which foods have it and which don't.
 When an unsuspecting consumer takes a bite, the effects can range from hives to life-threatening anaphylactic shock.